Skip to main content

 Step-by-step guide to organising yoga events — classes, workshops, retreats, and festivals.
 Manage RSVPs, reduce no-shows, handle capacity, and build recurring attendance.

-Whether you're teaching weekly vinyasa, planning a full-moon meditation, hosting a 200-hour training, or organising a weekend retreat, yoga events have unique logistics that generic event planning ignores.
+Teaching weekly vinyasa, planning a full-moon meditation, hosting a 200-hour training, organising a weekend retreat — yoga events have unique logistics that generic event planning ignores.
 This guide addresses what you actually face: calculating safe mat spacing, managing the inevitable 48-hour cancellation wave, handling drop-in payments without awkwardness, building attendance through summer slumps, and keeping your community coming back.
 Written by yoga organisers who've dealt with these exact challenges — not event planners who've never rolled out a mat.

 Different yoga events require completely different planning approaches.
 A 60-minute weekly class needs different logistics than a weekend workshop or multi-day training.
 Getting the format and timeline right from the start determines your promotional strategy, space requirements, and capacity planning.